TedHusted/awake/awake.md/awake.md

 Phoebe: All those in favor, say “Aye.” … All those against, say “Nay.” … The proposal passes by unanimous vote.

 Idisi: Very good.
-I’ll confirm the decision with the Vanir High Council via ansible, and then we will proceed.
+I’ll confirm the decision with the Vanir High Council via ansible.
+Then we will proceed.

 ***

 After the investor call, Ravi takes a deep breath, and says: “That could have gone better.”

 He was gathered with Emma, Adrian, and Walter Rogers, the CFO, in the Pulse conference room.

 “Let’s see if there is an impact on the stock price before we do anything else,” says Emma.